The Tanium Client is a service installed on endpoint computers that discovers and reports data from those endpoints. Deploy the Tanium Client using

 In response to your questions in Tanium™ Interact, the Tanium Client discovers both static and dynamic real-time data pertaining to the endpoint and reports within seconds.
 This data can include the following information:

 - Hardware and software inventory

 - Local or domain user details

-- Installed application or services, startup programs, and running processes
+- Installed applications or services, startup programs, and running processes

-- Existence of registry keys and their values
+- Existence of Windows registry keys and values

 - File system details, including identification of files by hash or contents

 With similar speed, you can use the Tanium Client to execute commands, actions, scripts, or other executable programs, as if an authorized administrator were taking actions from the command line on the target endpoint.
 For example, you can send the Tanium Client an instruction to take the following actions:

 - Install or uninstall applications or services